chunpin/Big-Project/README.md

 # this repository containes 4 different projects for BATCHFIELD.
 # each of them have their own hideen .git file, which means can sync with github individually
-# for example ,  can using git command insdie of Termal window in the directory " Big-Project/projs/batchfield-react" directory.
+# for example ,  can using git command insdie of Termal window in the directory " Big-Project/projs/batchfield-react" directly.